 kids with disabilities.

-I spent four years as a Buddhist nun, part of which included helping the dying in their final months and days.
+I spent four years as a Buddhist nun and teacher and during that time helped the dying in their final months and days.

 I have also assisted friends and family in will preparation, funeral planning, and preparing eulogies.